How to Configure Cisco Switch | Easy Tutorial

-This article is about the Basic Cisco Switch Configuration, a complete guide for configuration of Cisco Switch for a Beginner.
+This article is about the How to Configure Cisco Switch, a complete guide for configuration of Cisco Switch for a Beginner.
 For ease of understanding we are diving this tutorial into following basic steps :

 - Access your Cisco Switch for Configurations